 Learn how to draw a great looking Celtic Cross with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Celtic Cross drawing.

 What is a Celtic cross?
 It is a form of the cross used in some Christian religions that features a nimbus or halo around the middle.
 The Celtic cross became widespread in Ireland and Britain beginning in the ninth century.

 Stone Celtic crosses on pyramidal bases from the Middle Ages can still be seen in town squares, as funerary monuments, and in war memorials.